Jan Rindfleisch, artist & curator

 Jan Rindfleisch

-Jan Rindfleisch is an artist, educator, writer, curator and cultural worker.
+Jan Rindfleisch is an artist, educator, writer, curator, and cultural worker.
 She was the executive director of the Euphrat Museum at De Anza College in Cupertino for 32 years.
-During that time Rindfleisch laid the groundwork for an engaged and inclusive museum environment by continuously tapping the diverse local voices of Silicon Valley.
-Rindfleisch continues her work as a community builder with Roots and Offshoots: Silicon Valley’s Arts Community, a history of the art of the greater South Bay area from the post-Mission era artifacts of our First Nation peoples to the artists and activists that have made the western/southern half of the Bay Area the rich and vibrant scene it is today.
+During that time, Rindfleisch laid the groundwork for an engaged and inclusive museum environment by continuously tapping the diverse local voices of Silicon Valley.
+Rindfleisch continues her work as a community builder with Roots and Offshoots: Silicon Valley’s Arts Community, a history of the art of the greater South Bay area from the post-Mission era artifacts of the Ohlone peoples to the artists and activists that have made the western/southern half of the Bay Area the rich and vibrant scene it is today.

 Rindfleisch has a BA in Physics from Purdue University and an MFA from San José State University.
 Her awards include: Silicon Valley Business Journal Women of Influence (2014); San José City Hall Exhibits Committee (2006–2013); The ABBY Awards (2010); Silicon Valley Arts & Business Awards; Arts Leadership Award; Santa Clara County Woman of Achievement, (1989); Leadership Vision Award in the Arts, Sunnyvale Chamber of Commerce (1993); Civic Service Award, City of Cupertino, Cultural Arts, and the Asian Heritage Council Arts Award (1988).

-Whirligig: What was the impetus for you to write this book?
+Nanette: What was the impetus for you to write this book?

 Roots and Offshoots cover image